-We recognise that people are more likely to accept help during the winter months, but also that deaths on the streets during cold weather are more probable too.
-During periods of severe cold weather, where temperatures of 0°or lower are predicted to last a minimum of 3 nights, additional fold-out beds are made available in communal areas of Willow House.
+We recognise that people are more likely to accept help during the winter months.
+It is also true that deaths on the streets during cold weather are more probable.
+When there is severe cold weather for at least 3 nights, we offer those verified as sleeping rough accommodation away from the streets.

-The Council, St Mungo’s, The Salvation Army and Launchpad Reading all partner under this Severe Weather Emergency Provision (SWEP) arrangement to ensure that anyone sleeping rough in Reading is offered a bed during freezing temperatures.
-People do not need to have recourse to public funds to access a severe weather bed.
-Referrals are made by St Mungo’s and the Council.
+The Council, St Mungo’s and Launchpad Reading all partner under this Severe Weather Emergency Protocol (SWEP) arrangement.
+SWEP offers anyone sleeping rough in Reading a bed.
+This will always be within a self-contained space that they can occupy during the day, as well as at night, during freezing temperatures.
+People with limited access to public funds can access a severe weather bed.